eHealthAfrica/couchdb-ddoc-test/README.md

   // the `foo` variable.
 If it doesn’t exist, we run a regular Node.js `require()`.
   // With *one* caveat: since `map.js` will be run within `eval()` in another module
   // than your tests, we need to put the full module path into `require()`, otherwise,
-  // the foo package would have to be a dependency of the couchdb-test package, which
+  // the foo package would have to be a dependency of the couchdb-ddoc-test package, which
   // wouldn’t work out.
 Anyhoo!
   var foo = foo || require(process.cwd() + '/different/path/to/foo'
 }